KyraCTO/memoir/README.md

 In addition to this core story, there are "Personal (mostly NSFW)" and "Classified/Confidential" stories.
 Just get in contact with me to get access to them if you are interested.

+"The Human Navigator" is an article about my recommended approach to using AI in software development.

 I will be publishing the stories of My History of Code Generation and Computer Emulators in the near future.
 I hope.

 Thank you for reading!